bigcode-project/bigcode-website/content/en/docs/about/mission.md

 ---
 Large Language Models (LLMs) are fast becoming an essential tool for all fields of AI research.
 These large, general-purpose models—-also known as foundation models—-can be adapted to a wide variety of language tasks with little domain-specific data.
 However, developing these models is increasingly challenging for academia, non-profits, and smaller industry labs because of their high training costs and large engineering efforts.
 In 2021, the [Big Science collaboration](https://bigscience.huggingface.co/) was launched to democratise the training of such LLMs and their year-long program successfully ended with the release of [BLOOM](https://huggingface.co/bigscience/bloom), the World’s Largest Open Multilingual Language Model.

-Building on the success of Big Science, we introduce Big Code, an open-scientific collaboration working on LLMs for code.
-In this initiative we conduct open research on all aspects of code LLMs, including:
+Building on the success of Big Science, we introduce Big Code, an open collaboration focused on LLMs for code.
+The purpose of this open-source initiative is to collaboratively conduct research on developing, exploring, and releasing LLMs for code.
+We actively seek contributions from AI practitioners who are interested in the following aspects of code LLMs:
-- Training and releasing LLMs for code
+- Curating training datasets for code LLMs
-- Collecting and releasing training datasets
+- Distributed training methods for LLMs
 - Developing a representative evaluation suite for code LLMs (i.e., covering multiple tasks and programming languages)
-- Developing methods for faster training and inference
+- Developing methods for faster training and inference of LLMs
 - Discussing the legal aspects of Code LLMs